v-scornell/MD-100T00-Windows10/Instructions/Labs/0901-Monitoring Events using Event Viewer.md

 12. In the Actions pane, select **Clear Filter**.
 All System events are now displayed.

+13. Select the **Application** log, and then in the Actions pane select **Filter Current Log**.

+14. In the Filter Current Log dialog box, on the Filter tab, next to Event level, select the check box next to **Warning** and select the check box next to **Error**.

+15. Select **OK** to return to the Application log events.
+Review the filtered events.

+16. In the Actions pane, select **Clear Filter**.

-13. In the navigation pane, expand **Applications and Services Logs**.
+17. In the navigation pane, expand **Applications and Services Logs**.
 These logs relate to specific services or applications installed on the local machine.

-14. Under Applications and Services Logs, expand **Microsoft**, and then expand **Windows**.
+18. Under Applications and Services Logs, expand **Microsoft**, and then expand **Windows**.
 Notice the variety of log information related to Windows features and services.

-15. Under the Windows node, expand **GroupPolicy** and then select the **Operational** log.
+19. Under the Windows node, expand **GroupPolicy** and then select the **Operational** log.
 Take note of the various events listed for the Group Policy Operational log.
 You may have a combination of Information, Warning, and Error events related to Group Policy processing for the local machine.

-16. In the navigation pane, close the **Applications and Services Logs** branch.
+20. In the navigation pane, close the **Applications and Services Logs** branch.

 ### Task 2: Configure Event Log Properties